Vitzual/Vectorio-Development/README.md

 ---

-### 📂 Accepted Categories
+📂 Accepted Categories

-When submitting an issue, please start the title with one of the following categories:
+When submitting an issue, please begin the title with one of the following categories:

+- `Core Tech` – Fundamental systems and backend architecture
-- `Game System` – Core gameplay mechanics and systems (e.g., economy, combat loops)
+- `Game System` – Core gameplay mechanics and rules
-- `Core Tech` – Underlying tech or architectural changes (e.g., pathfinding, UI backend)
-- `Unit Behavior` – How units act or respond (e.g., idle movement, AI logic)
-- `Unit State` – Internal states a unit can be in (e.g., alert, charging, cooldown)
-- `Mission Type` – Concepts or changes related to mission design or goals
+- `Content` – Anything related to buildings, units, quests, etc.
-- `Quest` – Ideas or feedback on narrative or side quests
+- `Quality of Life` – Improvements that enhance player experience
-- `Characters` – Feedback or ideas about characters (dialogue, development, presence)
+- `Optimization` – Performance-related feedback or ideas
-- `Manufacturers` – Lore or design feedback on in-game corporations and their tech
-- `Bugs` – Report actual issues or unintended behavior
+- `Bug Fix` – Reports of broken, unintended, or inconsistent behavior

+Use the CATEGORY - NAME - TYPE format when creating issues (see above for details).

 ---